Scales lifts 2021 profit, sees higher costs ahead

 Diversified food and logistics group Scales lifted its net profit by 39 per cent to $36.9 million in 2021 but said higher costs would bite in the current year.

-The company's underlying net profit was $39.8m, up 20 per cent, while its underlying earnings before interest, tax, depreciation and amortisation (EBITDA) came to $73.8m, up 15 per cent.
+The company's underlying net profit was $39.8m, up 20 per cent, while its underlying earnings before interest, tax, depreciation and amortisation (ebitda) came to $73.8m, up 15 per cent.

 The food ingredients division exceeded its earnings targets and reflected strong demand for petfood.